The64thGamer/cheeseepedia/content/vdoepanxunb5846n/content.md

-The ***Pasqually's Perfect Pizza* sign first appeared at the second Chuck E. Cheese's Pizza Time Theatre on 1371 Kooser Road, installed alongside the {{< wiki-link "PTT Fantasy Forest Game Preserve Sign (1978)" >}} to direct users to the ordering counters, and was presumably taken out in the 1981 remodel.**
+The ***Pasqually's Perfect Pizza* sign first appeared at the second Chuck E. Cheese's Pizza Time Theatre on 1371 Kooser Road, installed alongside the [PTT Fantasy Forest Game Preserve Sign (1978)] to direct users to the ordering counters, and was presumably taken out in the 1981 remodel.**

 ## Production